ftnt-dspille/xperts2023-fortisoar/content/03_Chapter_FSR_Ovw_Setup/03_System Config/01-page.md

 This is how you open all connectors, solution packs, and widgets in the Content Hub
 {{% /notice %}}

-- Confirm that the configuration matches the below settings.
-If not, configure the connector to match the below settings
+- The default SMTP configuration uses localhost postfix service.
+We want to configure the connector to match the below settings instead of the default

 |||
 |:-----:|:-----:|